 Do you want to kick your healthy eating to the next level?
 Then you’ll seriously need to consider starting your day off with a green smoothie.
-Read our complete guide to getting started.
+It’s just so much better for your health than most of the other options out there.
+Read our complete guide to getting started with green smoothies.

 Green Smoothie Recipe: The Basics

 Green smoothies are delicious, healthy drinks that make an excellent breakfast, lunch or snack.
 They’re light in calories, packed with fiber, antioxidants and vitamins.
 Green smoothies have the potential to change your life, if you drink them instead of eating things like sugary breakfast cereals or pastries.

 Try out this basic green smoothie recipe for a month and see how you feel after.
 I guarantee you’ll be feeling energetic and healthy!

 - Program Settings: Five program settings (for Smoothies, Hot Soups, Dips & Spreads, Frozen Desserts,...

 - Touchscreen Controls give the machine a sleek silhouette and are easily wiped clean.Electrical...

 - You're in Control: Variable Speed Control and Pulse feature let you manually fine-tune the texture...

 - Built-In Wireless Connectivity: The motor base is able to read the container size you’ve chosen...